Purple Pilgrims: Career

 Purple Pilgrims released their first recording a self-titled 8" lathe cut record in 2011 via New Zealand underground label Pseudo Arcana.
-The limited edition release came with a 12 page art zine.
+The limited edition release came with a 12-page art zine.
 The New Zealand Listener called the work "assertively lo-as-fi-can-go ... a good example of gently and deeply moving elegant dream pop."

 In 2013 the band released a split LP with American avant-garde musician and frequent Purple Pilgrims collaborator Gary War via London-based label Upset the Rhythm.

 Purple Pilgrims released their debut LP Eternal Delight in 2016 via Los Angeles based label Not Not Fun Records.
 The Guardian said that the album "could’ve come direct from golden era 4AD Records when the Cocteau Twins still roamed."[30].

+In 2018, Purple Pilgrims collaborated with guitarist and composer Roy Montgomery on his album Suffuse, alongside Grouper, Circuit des Yeux, and Julianna Barwick.
+Pitchfork described the album as featuring “some of the era’s most compelling women singers.”

-Purple Pilgrims' sophomore album Perfumed Earth was released on August 9, 2019 via Flying Nun Records.
+Purple Pilgrims' sophomore album Perfumed Earth was released on August 9, 2019, via Flying Nun Records.
 The Sydney Morning Herald called the album "an alluring combination of hazy soundscape and songwriting finesse…" while Pitchfork noted “...its lush melodies, strands that wind and splay like a carpet of vine”.

+In 2023, Purple Pilgrims released the album The Coin That Broke The Fountain Floor, under their birth names, stylised as Clementine Valentine.
+Released on Flying Nun Records, the album was recorded in New York City with producer Randall Dunn (known for his work with Björk, Oneohtrix Point Never, and Jim Jarmusch), featuring renowned drummer Matt Chamberlain and mastered by Heba Kadry.
+The album received critical acclaim, with Rolling Stone AU naming it the #2 best New Zealand albums of 2023 and ranking it #12 among the 80 best New Zealand albums of the 2020s so far.
+The album artwork, painted by New Zealand artist Andrew McLeod, was nominated for Best Album Artwork at the 2024 Aotearoa Music Awards.

+In 2025, Purple Pilgrims contributed backing vocals to Spring Board, the final studio album by The Chills.
+They appeared on three tracks: “Meet My Eyes,” “I’ll Protect You,” and “I Don’t Want to Live Forever.”

-Purple Pilgrims have toured with Ariel Pink, Aldous Harding, John Maus, and Weyes Blood.
+Purple Pilgrims have headlined tours globally, and alongside Ariel Pink, Aldous Harding, Gary War, John Maus, and Weyes Blood.